bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 3. What is an event listener?

-An event listener watches out for a specified event (click, hover, etc.) and then performs a function when that even is triggered.
+An event listener watches out for a specified event (click, hover, etc.) and then performs a  callback function when that event is triggered.

 4. Why would we convert a NodeList into an Array?

 You would convert a NodeList into an Array if you needed to perform any Array methods besides forEach() on the NodeList.
-It is an Array-like object, but has no access to methods such as map() or reduce().
+A NodeList is an Array-like object, but has no access to methods such as map() or reduce().

 5. What is a component?

-A component is a combination of HTML, CSS, and JavaScript that can be reused as needed throughout a page when multiple, similar interactive elements are required on a project.
+A component is a combination of HTML, CSS, and JavaScript that can be reused as needed when multiple, similar interactive elements are required on a project.